 Do you provide service to thousands upon thousands of people through your telecom towers?
 If so, you know just how important reliability is.
 It doesn't matter where your towers are - in rural or in urban areas - your customer counts on you for reliable coverage.

-For so many people, wireless coverage is a huge part of their everyday life.
+For so many people, wireless cellular network coverage is a huge part of their everyday life.
 For that reason, they aren't forgiving when your service lacks quality.
-One offline tower can make the difference between happy customers and losing them to your competitors forever.
+One offline cell tower can make the difference between happy customers and losing them to your competitors forever.

 The first and most important reason for you to monitor your tower sites is: to not let your customers be the first ones to tell you about a network outage.
 When you're the first one to know about any problems occurring with your equipment, you're protecting your revenue.